LLNL/sundials/doc/arkode/guide/source/Organization.rst

 The overall organization of the ARKODE package is shown in :numref:`ARKODE.Organization.ARKODE.Figure`.

-The central integration modules, deal with the evaluation of integration stages, the nonlinear solvers, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
+The central integration modules deal with the evaluation of integration stages, the nonlinear solvers, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
 ARKODE supports SUNNonlinearSolver modules in either root-finding or fixed-point form